Boost Your Business!

 William:

-Not only that, what comes with the methodology are, it’s team, it’s an entire team that’s here to help you.
-Everybody here at some point has learned SEO, has learned Web Design, has learned everything about the digital marketing spectrum.
-Outside and once they’ve come in, they’re able to understand what we’ve gone through and all of the research that we put in every month.
-The experience of every end client you guys bring forward to us becomes theirs as well.
-And what we want to do is share that knowledge and we have the team to help you do that.
+What we want to do is share that knowledge and we have the team to help you do that.
 So when we say we have about 130 -140 people ready to help you, that’s the same thing and the very same thing you can say to your clients as well.
 That’s your team.
-That’s us and that’s the team that will help you guys too.

 Bernard:

-Remember, even though you’re starting off, even though you’re a one man show and you have to face down the reality of smallness, you have a team of 131 digital marketing professionals backing you up.
+Remember, even though you’re starting, even though you’re a one-man show and you have to face the reality of smallness, you have a team of 131 digital marketing professionals backing you up.
 You’re not alone.
 You have this whole team.
 We work for you at SEOReseller.

 {slide: Get to know your prospects}

-So, let’s talk about qualifying, and this is a very important phase of the sales process.
+So, let’s talk about qualifying.
+This is a very important phase of the sales process.

 William: